After its birth in 2009, Bitcoin ruled the cryptocurrency space as the only digital asset on the market.

 Due to regulation, cryptocurrency exchanges – especially the ones that offer fiat-to-crypto trading – will ask for Know Your Customer (KYC) and Anti-Money Laundering (AML) documents.

-Therefore, after you have created your account at the exchange, submit the required documents to verify your identity and residence.
+After you have created your account at the exchange, submit the required documents to verify your identity and residence.
 Some services may also ask for further information, such as the source of your income.

 After submitting your documents, the exchange will process and verify them, which usually takes a few days.